bakame-php/http-structured-fields/README.md

 $map->mergePairs(...$others): static;
 ```

-Conversely, changes can be applied to List containers but with adapted methods around list handling:
+Conversely, changes can be applied to `OuterList` and `InnerList` with adapted methods around list handling:

 ```php
 use Bakame\Http\StructuredFields\InnerList;